M7-TROJAN/cs505/doc.md

 1. Support for adding new questions through the program.
 2. Timed tests for added challenge.
 3. More question categories like sports, history, etc
+4. we can make it as a web application using HTML, CSS and javascript and json file holding the questions

 ---

 ## Students Name:
 -
 -
 -

 ## Acknowledgments:
-I would like to express my gratitude to the following professors for their guidance:
+We would like to express our gratitude to our distinguished professors for their guidance:
 - Dr. Mostafa Ezzat
 - Dr. Shahira Mohammad